uniqush/uniqush-push/README.md

 setup, so this can be relaxed per service in `uniqush-push.conf` with `allow_private_addresses`, ideally alongside an `allowed_hosts` list.

+### Message size ###

+Every message is padded to fill one RFC 8188 record, so the POST body is the same size whatever the payload: a wakeup ping and a full notification are indistinguishable on the wire. `record_size` sets it, in the `[webpush]` or `[unifiedpush]` section.

+The default is 4096, the largest UnifiedPush permits, which puts the payload ceiling at 3993 bytes and matches what every other application server emits.
+That last part matters more than it sounds: google/tink's `apps-webpush` requires the record size in the header to *equal* the 4096 it expects and rejects anything smaller, so a smaller record is unreadable to clients built on it.
+UnifiedPush's own connector carries a patched fork and is fine from 3.0.4 onwards.

+Setting `record_size=2048` halves egress, which is worth it for a server sending mostly wakeup pings to clients you control.
+It also halves the payload ceiling, to 1945 bytes.

 ## APNs ##

 `/addpsp` for `apns` takes the usual `cert`, `key` and `bundleid`.
 Two optional